Posterior cerebral artery

-The posterior cerebral artery (PCA) is one of a pair of cerebral arteries that supply oxygenated blood to the occipital lobe, part of the back of the human brain.
+The posterior cerebral artery (PCA) is one of a pair of cerebral arteries that supply oxygenated blood to the occipital lobe, as well as the medial and inferior aspects of the temporal lobe of the human brain.
 The two arteries originate from the distal end of the basilar artery, where it bifurcates into the left and right posterior cerebral arteries.
 These anastomose with the middle cerebral arteries and internal carotid arteries via the posterior communicating arteries.

 Structure

 The posterior cerebral artery is subdivided into 4 segments: